Qatari club agrees to let Xavi become Barcelona coach

 Associated Press

-BARCELONA, Spain (AP) — Xavi Hernández will be allowed to become Barcelona’s next coach upon the payment of his release clause from Al-Sadd, the Qatari club said Friday.
+BARCELONA, Spain (AP) — Xavi Hernández, the player who personified the attacking style popularized by Barcelona and Spain’s national team, is close to returning to Camp Nou as coach.

+Xavi’s current employer, Qatari club Al-Sadd, said Friday that the former midfielder would be freed from his coaching contract once his release clause is paid.
+His current contract runs into 2023.

-Barcelona declined to comment on Spanish media reports that said Xavi’s buyout clause is 5 million euros ($5.7 million).
+Barcelona declined to comment on the cost, but Spanish media reports say Xavi’s buyout clause is 5 million euros ($5.7 million).

-The former Spain midfielder is set to replace Ronald Koeman, who was fired last week.
-Sergi Barjuan has led Barcelona since then.
+Xavi is set to replace Ronald Koeman, who was fired last week following a series of losses for a club that failed to re-sign Lionel Messi.
+Sergi Barjuan has been coaching Barcelona since, overseeing a draw in the Spanish league and a victory in the Champions League.
 He will return to coaching the reserve team.

+Faced with a barrage of questions about Xavi in a regular pre-match news conference, Barjuan repeated that Barcelona had yet to announce the signing of a new coach.
+Even so, he spoke of Saturday’s match at Celta Vigo as his last in the dugout.

+“Barcelona has not made anything official, but we all hope this can be worked out,” Barjuan said.
+“If Xavi comes, I will be happy to help him in any way I can.”

 The 41-year-old Xavi left Barcelona in 2015 after helping the club win 25 titles, including four Champions Leagues and eight Spanish leagues in 17 seasons.
 He was also key to Spain’s streak of titles when it won the 2010 World Cup and European Championships in 2008 and 2012.

-He has been at Al-Sadd since then, first as a player and then as coach.
+He has been at Al-Sadd since leaving Barcelona, first as a player and then as coach.

 Xavi’s vision, passing and ability to maintain the ball under pressure made him critical to leading both Barcelona and Spain’s national team to their most successful eras.